Design Consultant - Graphic Designer - Type Designer - Academic

 Through investigative practice he generates type faces that explore the potential of historically inspired letterforms within contemporary contexts.
 His typeface specimens have been exhibited widely in Britain - including London, Bristol, Birmingham, Brighton, Northumberland - as well as abroad in Ireland and Germany.

-He is a senior lecturer at the art school that is situated within Anglia Ruskin University in Cambridge.
-Where his academic and practiced-based research concentrates upon 18th and 19th Century type evolution; and through his new and revival types and historical research he seeks to explore missed opportunities and forgotten avenues of type design.
-This work is leading towards publication in this largely discounted and ignored period in typographic history.
+He is a senior lecturer at the art school that is situated within ARU (Anglia Ruskin University) in Cambridge.
+Where his academic and practiced-based research concentrates upon 17th to 19th Century history within type evolution; and through his new and revival typefaces and historical research he seeks to explore missed opportunities and forgotten avenues of type design.
+This work leads to publication in this largely discounted and ignored period in typographic history.

 His other research interests lie in Georgian applied arts, furniture, interiors and architecture - all of which inform his work and research.
 Jon continues to offer design consultancy to industry via www.jonmelton.co.uk which has also included working closely with traditional craftsmen within commissions for the reinstatement of structural features and applied detailing on residential period buildings.